EricCousineau-TRI/bazel-large-files-with-girder/WORKFLOWS.md

     bazel run //tools/external_data:download -- ${file}.sha512 --output ${file}

-## Download a File but Do Not Copy
+## Download Files and Expose as Symlinks (Do Not Copy)

-If you just need easy read-only access to a file (and don't want to deal with Bazel's paths), you can use `--symlink_from_cache`:
+If you just need easy read-only access to files (and don't want to deal with Bazel's paths), you can use `--symlink_from_cache`:

     bazel run //tools/external_data:download -- --symlink_from_cache ~+/*.sha512